rich-dobbs-13440/chromatofore-octoprint-plugin/raw_README.md

 *Below is a list of acknowledged features, enhancements, and bugs, not yet slated for a specific release.*

 - Bug: The servo board address list doesn't update correctly when a new board is added.
+- Bug: The user can delete a I2C board that is in use.
 - Enhancement: Allow specifying board addresses via jumper checkboxes, complementing hexadecimal input.
 - Enhancement: Analyze configuration and report potential channel conflicts.
+- Enhancement: Require confirmation before deleting an acuator.
 - Technical Debt: Code for managing boards is duplicated between GPIO and PMW boards